foundersandcoders/coursebook/curriculum/reading-week/resources.md

 # Reading week resources

 ## Frontend Challenges
 These are mostly HTML/CSS.
-Good to brush up on creating nice looking frontend things https://piccalil.li/category/front-end%20challenges%20club/
+Good to brush up on how to create a nice looking frontend. https://piccalil.li/category/front-end%20challenges%20club/

 ## JavaScript 30